EliseWindbloom/audio2vmd/README.md

   - You can optinally add the output folder and name of model the vmd is for as well:
     `python mysong.mp4 --output "C:\files\vmd\" --model "My Model Name"`

-  - You can also edit the **audio2vmd\config.yaml** file in a text editor to a few of the settings.
+  - You can also edit the **audio2vmd\config.yaml** file in a text editor to edit a few of the settings.

 - Using audio2vmd_gui.py to use the simple GUI:
   ```python